On the Importance of Feature Separability in Predicting Out-Of-Distribution Error: Experiments

 \section{Experiments}

 In this subsection, we first compare the proposed score to existing training-free methods.
-Then, we provide an extensive comparison between our method and recent state-of-the-art method -- ProjNorm, in both prediction performance and computational efficiency.
-We then robustness of our method under more general conditions of OOD data.
+Then, we provide an extensive comparison between our method and recent state-of-the-art method -- ProjNorm.
+We then show the flexibility of our method under different settings of OOD test data.
+Additionally, we present an analysis of using ground-truth labels and K-means in Appendixes~\ref{app:pse} and \ref{app:kmeans}.
+Finally, we discuss the limitation of the proposed score for adversarial setting in Appendix~\ref{app:adversarial}.